 Outside of the protein sources, the L.I.D. blend contains easily-digestible potatoes and healthy sources of fat including flaxseed, canola oil, and salmon oil to support skin & coat health.
 Overall, this is a great limited-ingredient dog food to start with to get your dachshund’s skin allergies under control because it’s simple yet highly nutritious with all the right ingredients.

-- A good balance of fiber, protein, and fat for healthy weight
+- A good balance of fiber, protein, and fat for a healthy weight

 - A good source of Omega 3 & 6 fatty acids for a softer, shinier coat